Macron utterly failed to influence Trump.

 Let me say a few words to our American friends.

-Macron speaks as if he were talking to an occupied territory that needs being liberated.
+Macron speaks as if he were talking to an occupied territory that needs to be liberated.

 Soon after Macron also launched a program and a website inviting American researchers to go to France to research.